Low-memory Krylov subspace methods for optimal rational matrix function approximation: Numerical experiments and comparison to related algorithms

 In the first example, $\vec{A}$ is positive definite.
 Here Lanczos-FA and Lanczos-OR converge similarly to CG on $\vec{A}$ at a rate of roughly $\exp(-2k/\sqrt{10})$, where $k$ is the number of matrix-vector products with $\vec{A}$.

 In the next example $\vec{A}$ is indefinite.
 The convergence of CG is unchanged, because CG acts on $\vec{A}^2 + c\vec{I}$, it is unable to ``see'' the asymmetry in the eigenvalues of $\vec{A}$.
 While the convergence of Lanczos-FA and Lanczos-OR is slowed considerably, both methods converges more quickly than CG due to the asymmetry in the intervals to the left and the right of the origin.
 The convergence of these methods is at a rate of roughly $\exp(-k/\sqrt{15})$, although the exact rate is more complicated to compute \cite{fischer_96,schiefermayr_11}.
-We also note the the emergence of oscillations in the error curve of Lanczos-FA.
+We also note the emergence of oscillations in the error curve of Lanczos-FA.

-In the third example, the asymmetry in the eigenvalue distribution about the origin is removed, and Lanczos-FA and Lanczos-OR converge at a rate very similar to that of multishift CG.
+In the third example, the asymmetry in the eigenvalue distribution about the origin is removed, and Lanczos-FA and Lanczos-OR converge at a very similar rate to multishift CG.
 Note that Lanczos-FA displays larger oscillations, since the symmetry of the eigenvalue distribution of $\vec{A}$ ensures that $\vec{T}$ has an eigenvalue at zero whenever $k$ is odd.
 However, the size of the oscillations is regularized by the fact that $c>0$.

 In the final example, we use the same eigenvalue distribution as the third example, but now apply the function $r(x) = x^{-2}$.
 Here CG and Lanczos-OR behave essentially the same, but the behavior of Lanczos-FA becomes far more oscillatory.
 Indeed, the lack of the regularizing term $c\vec{I}$ means that $r(\vec{T}) = \vec{T}^{-2}$ is not even defined when $\vec{T}$ has an eigenvalue at zero.
 Lanczos-FA-lm will break down in such settings, as the LDL factorization of $\vec{T}^2$ is not well defined.
 Even in less extreme situations, the LDL factorization may become inaccurate.